Our National Park System is a true treasure. Here are 10 great reasons to visit it right now.

 Great Sand Dunes National Park looks like a scene from the Sahara or Gobi desert -- but this incredible place is, in fact, nestled in the Rocky Mountains of Colorado.

-Yosemite National Park was declared a World Heritage Site in 1984.
-The granite cliffs, waterfalls, giant sequoia trees, and rich biological diversity draw more than 3.7 million visitors each year.
+Yosemite was declared a World Heritage Site in 1984.
+The granite cliffs, waterfalls, giant sequoia trees and rich biological diversity draw more than 3.7 million visitors each year.

-Last but certainly not least is Joshua Tree National Park -- named for the unusual tree that populates the desert there.
-This unusual tree -- something that looks like it came from a Dr. Suess book -- must be seen to be believed.
+Last but certainly not least is Joshua Tree National Park -- named for the unusual tree that populates the desert there, which looks like something from a Dr. Seuss book.